cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 - [[Elizabeth Durst]] and [[Gustav Durst]] would lock [[Rosevalda|Rose]] and [[Thornboldt|Thorn]] in their attic bedroom while they performed the rituals in the basement
 - [[Elizabeth Durst]] took [[Walter]] from Margaret

-After a minute, the illusion spell ends, the baby disappears and so does Margaret.
+After a minute, the illusion spell ends, the baby disappears, and so does Margaret.

 ## The Stairs Behind the Mirror
+After Margaret disappears[[Anakir]] is still

 ## Finding [[Lancelot]]